UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch5.md

 instruction is placed at the beginning of the continuation block with appropriate values for the result from each of the two predecessor blocks.
 The resulting value is then provided as the return of the function.
 It is important to note that using the phi node in this fashion does not require generating all of the code in SSA form.
-In fact, doing that in the front end is generally discouraged.
+In fact, doing that in the front end is strongly discouraged.
 Generally speaking there are only two reasons where a phi node may crop up:

  1. Mutable variables like x = 1; x = x + 1;